Laravel-SN-Community/laravel.sn/README.md

 ```bash
 php artisan serve
 ```
+> Create GEMINI_API_KEY in your .env file to enable AI features.

 > You can now access the application at [http://localhost:8000](http://localhost:8000) and the admin panel at [http://localhost:8000/admin](http://localhost:8000/admin).

 > Note: By default, emails are sent to the `log` driver.
 You can change this in the `.env` file to something like `mailtrap`.